hashicorp/packer/website/source/docs/builders/openstack.html.markdown

     have `cloud-init` installed so that the keypair gets assigned properly.

 -   `source_image_name` (string) - The name of the base image to use.
-This is an alternative way of providig `source_image` and only either of them can be specified.
+This is an alternative way of providing `source_image` and only either of them can be specified.

 -   `username` (string) - The username used to connect to the OpenStack service.